-If you find the knocked-out tooth, hold it at the crown and rinse with thoroughly with water.
+If you find the knocked-out tooth, hold it at the crown and rinse thoroughly with water.
 Avoid scrubbing or removing any tissue fragments from your tooth.
-You can try to gently keep the tooth in its place to ensure that it is facing the right way and avoid forcing it.
-If you are unable to reinsert your tooth, you can store in a small container with milk or a cup of water with salt.
-Visit the dentist within an hour if possible to increase chances of a successful tooth replacement.
+You can gently keep the tooth in its place to ensure that it is facing the right way and avoid forcing it.
+If you cannot reinsert your tooth, you can store it in a small container with milk or a cup of water with salt.
+Visit the dentist within an hour if possible to increase the chances of a successful tooth replacement.

 Broken or Chipped Teeth

 A common injury when engaging in sport or an accident, it is best to save the chipping tooth pieces.
 Rinse your mouth thoroughly with warm water and ensure that no chipping pieces are in your mouth.
 If you experience bleeding, immediately apply a small gauze piece for a few minutes till the bleeding stops.
 If you experience pain or swelling near the cheek or mouth, apply a cold compress for quick relief.